ApionXD/MusicBot-python/README.md

 !resume - Begins playing song from where it was paused [1000]\
 !setpermu [User] [permLevel] - Changes the permission level of the specified user [5000]\
 !setpermr [Role] [permLevel] - Changes the permission level of the specified role [5000]\
-!soundcloud [query] - The play command, but for Soundcloud instead of YouTube
+!soundcloud [query] - The play command, but for Soundcloud instead of YouTube [1000] \
+!voteskip <songName> - Sets up a vote for skipping the given song, or the song currently playing if no song is given \
+!setreactions [dontSkipReaction] [skipReactions] - Sets the reactions for !voteskip \
+!votetimer [time] - Sets the amount of time the !voteskip command listens fotr reactions \
+!showqueue - Shows the songs currently queued

 <br>
 Dependencies: \